landlab/landlab/docs/source/install/rough_guide_to_python.rst

 .. code-block:: bash

-    alias python="python2.7"
+    $ alias python="python2.7"

 Restart the terminal again, and check the version number now.
 Should be right!
-(You will probably also want to do something similar with ipython, but DEJH didn't explore that...) #attnKaty
+(You will probably also want to do something similar with ipython, but DEJH didn't explore that...) #attnKaty:WHY

 Installing pip